Michael Schumacher ‘Is Fighting’ for His Health, According to Former Ferrari CEO Jean Todt

 Michael Schumacher makes Formula 1 history

-“I saw Michael last week.
-He is fighting,” Todt said in 2020 (per The Mirror).
-“My God, we know he had a terrible and unfortunate skiing accident which has caused him a lot of problems.
+Schumacher resides in Gland, Switzerland, where his family moved him as he pursues rehabilitation.
+In 2020, Todt told The Mirror: “I saw Michael last week.
+He is fighting.
+My God, we know he had a terrible and unfortunate skiing accident which has caused him a lot of problems.
 But he has an amazing wife next to him, he has his kids, his nurses, and we can only wish him the best and to wish the family the best, too.”

 At that time, Todt claimed that Schumacher is in a vegetative state.
 While there was once hope, now there appears to be a little bit of sorrow, too.
 On January 3, 2022, Michael Schumacher turned 53.

 Todt credited Schumacher’s wife, Corinna, who he says, “is a great woman and runs the family,” according to Express.
 He elaborated, “There’s no longer the same communication as before,” alluding to Schumacher’s paralyzed state.

 The FIA President explained, “Thanks to the work of his doctors and the cooperation of Corinna, who wanted him to survive, he survived, but with consequences.
 And right now you are fighting the consequences.
 We hope that things will slowly but surely improve.”

 Then, in April 2022, Bernie Ecclestone said he believes Schumacher will be able to answer questions about his health on his own someday.
 The former Formula 1 CEO explained, “He is not with us at the moment.
 But when he gets better, he’ll answer all the questions.”